YashEdakhe/Basics-Of-JavaScript/README.md

 Hello there!

-Here, we will try to understand the concept of call(), apply() and bind() in JavaScript with the help of an example.
+Here, we will try to understand the concept of call() and apply() in JavaScript with the help of an example.

 ```
 let place = {